 - 5G security contexts, as described in clause 6.5

-- any unused 5G authentication vectors
+Unused 5G authentication vector shall not be transmitted between SEAFs.

 Once the subscriber identities and security data have been transmitted from an old to a new network entity the old network entity shall delete the data.

 6.3.1.3 Distribution of subscriber identities and security data between 5G serving network domains